googlearchive/firebase-util/src/join/README.md

    }
 ```

-Calling union with all three paths:
+Calling join with all three paths:

 ```javascript
 Firebase.Util.union(